kfarbman/ski-recommender/README.md

 ## Future Steps

-* Including more trails from more resorts.
+* Including more trails and resorts.
+The majority of resorts are from Colorado; including more resorts and trails allows for more comparisons, and a better recommendation system.
 * Automate requesting groomed runs per resort.
+Currently, this is stored as a hard-coded dictionary.
+This task would ensure runs specified as "Groomed" is true.
+* Request data in parallel.
+Data is requested and formatted in a serialized format.
+Parallelization would allow for reduced data processing time.

 ## Repo Structure

 ```
+├── aws
+│   ├── 1_create_cluster.yaml (Create ECS cluster, ALB, ECR repository, IAM roles, and security groups)
+│   ├── 2_codebuild.yaml (Create CodeBuild project for building & testing code)
+│   └── aws.md (AWS markdown file explaining infrastructure deployment)
 ├── data (contains CSV and Parquet files of trail and mountain data)
 |     ├── combined_data_20200423.csv (CSV of combined trail and mountain data)
 |     ├── mountain_data_20200423.parquet (Parquet file of mountain data)